 Formerly, it was widely believed that hawthorn flowers bore the smell of the Great Plague of London (1665-1666), and witches were said to hide among its foliage.
 Others regarded the hawthorn as sacred, probably from a belief that it furnished the Crown of Thorns that Jesus was wearing at the Crucifixion.

 In the old days, a liqueur was made from hawthorn berries with brandy.
 Small tools and other items were carved from the hard wood, which also makes excellent fuel.

-The medicinal usage of hawthorn is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of hawthorn is dealt with on the page Traditional medicine.

 Fruiting common hawthorn, nature reserve Vorsø, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Autumn is also the time, when you collect delicious nuts or other hard-shelled fruits, in Europe and Asia mainly hazelnuts (Corylus avellana), walnuts (Juglans regia), sweet chestnuts (Castanea sativa), and pistachio nuts (Pistacia vera), in America mainly American hazelnuts (Corylus americana), beaked hazelnuts (Corylus cornuta), and various species of hickory, in particular pecan nuts (Carya illinoensis).

 European hazel (Corylus avellana) is found in the major part of Europe, eastwards to the Ural Mountains, Caucasus, and the Alborz Mountains of northern Iran.
 Usually, this species is a large shrub to about 10 m tall, sometimes to 15 m.
 It prefers sunny places, and specimens in forests are often low and stunted.
 The oval nut, to 2 cm long, is partly covered by a leafy involucre, called the husk.